altaccounteth/mongroszizizz/report.md

 To identify these clusters, I capitalized on a common mistake among Sybil schemes: using the same deposit address on a centralized exchange (CEX).

 I employed SQL queries on Dune Analytics to create a custom dashboard, which helped me find multiple addresses interacting with the same CEX deposit address.
 I refined my searches to discover wallets interacting with the initially identified addresses, broadening my clusters to include at least 20 wallets for relevance.
+This allowed us to detect the wallets that started farming at the same time.

 I also used a **graph algorithm** to find all these addresses, which is why I occasionally use terms like gen0, gen1, gen2.
 Gen0 refers to the addresses with the same CEX deposit, gen1 includes addresses that interacted with gen1, gen2, and so on.